Fight Your Ticket Online

 Ohio Fines and Penalties

 Ohio traffic violation payments must be submitted when drivers plead guilty to the offense they are charged with, or after they try to dismiss traffic tickets and lose the trial.
 The traffic fines in OH vary based on the type and severity of the offense committed.
 The amount of driving fine you need to pay is written on the traffic citation you have received.
 Drivers may be required to pay OH traffic fines from the minimum of $25 for a first violation of the child safety seat law, to a maximum fine of $10,500 for operating a vehicle under the influence of alcohol and/or drugs (OVI).
+Due to the severity of these potential fines and penalties, it may be preferable for some drivers to fight their traffic tickets with the help of a legal representative.
+Luckily, drivers may be able to access legal representation online without ever leaving their homes.

 Points in Ohio